rgoregit/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```

+My strategy is to use the mean for that 5-minute interval to fill each NA value in the steps column.

 All of the missing values are filled in with mean value for that 5-minute interval.